Hunting down the similar words between Japanese & Turkish

 I assume there are other Asian languages that use similar vocals to define celestial powers.
 For example, in Chinese, it is 上帝 (Shàngdì).
 The actual word is tengri in old Turkish, it has softened to tanrı.
 It is another strong match.

-tomdaş & 友達 (tomodachi) Link to heading
+tomdaş & 友達 (tomodachi) #

 Meaning: friend